Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/02-Frame-Bound-Center-Color/README.md

 **CGSize**

+A CGSize describes how wide and tall a view object should be.
-A CGSize defines a width and a height, it contains two properties:
+It defines a width and a height and contains two properties:

 - width: The Width.
 - height: The height.

 **CGPoint**

+A CGPoint describes a point on the screen.
-A CGPoint defines two properties: x and y.
+It defines two properties: x and y.

 - x: The horizontal position.
 - y: The vertical position.